-Fiscal Profile Town of Colonie
+Fiscal Profile City of Elmira

 Despite its strong tax base, the Town of Colonie has struggled financially in the past decade.
 However, between a series of property tax increases, including a one-time tax in 2009, and an arrangement to have a private contractor operate the Town’s landfill, Colonie experienced a stronger financial position at the end of 2011 than it had seen since 2002.